LegendOfBenji/StarkWidgets/README.md

 app academy students.
 It took us quite a few hours over a two day period and we are quite proud of what we have to show.

 We have a few bonus implementations that we plan to add when when we have the time.
-Hopefully they will give you the 'wow' factor that we think it will bring. (hint: I don't feel so well mr. Stark...)
+Hopefully they will give you the 'wow' factor that we think it will bring. (hint: I don't feel so well Mr. Stark...)

 Things we learned:
 1. How to debug both an API call and debug react by following the 'waterfall' flow of react.